fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 )
 ```

-You can use the code below as a starting point for your the file <i>App.js</i>:
+You can use the code below as a starting point for the <i>App.js</i> file:

 ```js
 import React, { useState } from 'react'